TeamCity On-Premises 2024.07 Help

 • Enable synchronization.
 In this case, you can also define which settings to use when the build starts.
 See details below.

-The default mode is a two-way synchronization, that is when the Allow editing project settings via UI option is enabled.
-It works as follows:
+The default mode is a two-way synchronization.
+This mode is enabled when the Allow editing project settings via UI option is checked.

-• Each administrative change made to the project settings in the TeamCity UI is committed to the version control system; the changes are made noting the TeamCity user as the committer.
+• Each administrative change made to the project settings in the TeamCity UI is committed to the version control system.
+The author of the commited changes matches the TeamCity user who made related project edits.

-• If the settings change is committed to the VCS, the TeamCity server will detect them and apply them to the project on the fly.
+• If the changes are applied on the VCS side (if a Kotlin or XML settings file is edited), the TeamCity server detects them and modifies the project on the fly.

-If you disable the Allow editing project settings via UI option, the project settings will become read-only in the UI and will only reflect changes made in the VCS.
+If you disable the Allow editing project settings via UI option, the project settings become read-only in the UI and only reflect changes made on the VCS side.
 This is convenient if you prefer defining project settings' as code or load settings from a read-only VCS branch.

 • overwrite the settings in the VCS with the current project settings on the TeamCity server (only if the two-way synchronization is enabled); or